stefan-jansen/machine-learning-for-trading/README.md

 ## Part 2: Machine Learning Fundamentals

+The second part covers the fundamental supervised and unsupervised learning algorithms and illustrates their application to trading strategies.
+It also introduces the Quantopian platform where you can leverage and combine the data and ML techniques developed in this book to implement algorithmic strategies that execute trades in live markets.

 ### 06: The Machine Learning Process

+this [chapter](06_machine_learning_process) sets the stage by outlining how to formulate, train, tune and evaluate the predictive performance of ML models as a systematic workflow.
+It covers:

+- How supervised and unsupervised learning using data works
+- How to apply the ML workflow
+- How to formulate loss functions for regression and classification
+- How to train and evaluate supervised learning models
+- How the bias-variance trade-off impacts prediction errors
+- How to diagnose and address prediction errors
+- How to train a model using cross-validation to manage the bias-variance trade-off
+- How to implement cross-validation using scikit-learn
+- Why the nature of financial data requires different approaches to out-of-sample testing

 ### 07: Linear Models for Regression & Classification
 ### 08: Linear Time Series Models
 ### 09: Bayesian Machine Learning